Harshsngh07/Hacktoberfest2020/CONTRIBUTING.md

 2. Don't add too basic programs like *addition of two numbers* or *hello world*.

-3. Follow the above set pattern while making PRs otherwise it won't be accepted.
+3. Follow the above set pattern while making PRs otherwise it won't be merged.

 # Contributing